The-Marcy-Lab-School/swe-sr-1-1/README.md

 Read this article on [semantic versioning](https://www.baeldung.com/cs/semantic-versioning)

+This question has two parts:

+1. What is Semantic Versioning?
+Explain the differences between "major", "minor", and "patch" updates.
-What is Semantic Versioning, and what are the 3 main parts?
-If our application is in version 1.6.4, and we're releasing a "minor" feature, what would our new version number be?
+2. If our application is in version 1.6.4, and we're releasing a "minor" feature, what would our new version number be?

 ### Response 4